Quantum eigenvalue processing: Fourier coefficients generation

 \section{Fourier coefficients generation}

-In this section, we describe an efficient quantum circuit for generating Fourier coefficients.
+In this section, we describe an efficient quantum circuit for generating $n$ Fourier coefficients, encoded by the amplitudes of a quantum state.
+This state can be prepared using standard circuit techniques with a gate complexity of $\mathbf{\Theta}(n)$.
+However, our truncate order $n$ in general scales polynomially with the input parameters (such as the evolution time and the inverse spectral gap), and can lead to a significant overhead.
+Our new result has gate complexity $\mathbf{O}(\polylog(n))$.

 We begin by introducing the problem in \sec{fourier_conv}, explaining how the generation of Fourier coefficients can be achieved with a frequency domain convolution.
 Such a convolution is given by a Riemann integral, which we implement using the circuit described in \sec{fourier_block}.
 However, due to presence of the Dirichlet kernel, integrand of the convolution changes dramatically throughout the entire domain, which can be costly to implement directly.
 We apply a rescaling principle for Riemann integrals to significantly reduce the implementation cost in \sec{fourier_rescale}.
 Finally, we summarize the quantum circuit for generating the Fourier coefficients as \thm{fourier_coeff} and analyze it in \sec{fourier_summary}.
 The generation of Chebyshev coefficients follows immediately as Chebyshev expansions can be reformulated as Fourier expansions through a change of variables.